Practical Safety Measures Everyone Should Know

 Ensure immediate handwashing after exposure or handling of blood.

 Employers, especially in healthcare, are legally required by OSHA to provide safety training, handwashing facilities, and post-exposure medical care.
+Safe work practices and ongoing training help minimize exposure incidents.
 Quick access to medical treatment and post-exposure prophylaxis (PEP) can be life-saving.
+It is also important to promptly report and respond to any exposure incidents to ensure proper medical evaluation and prevent further risk.

 Animal Products and Their Unique Biohazard Risks